flooring by sammer light logo

 Here's a recent one we did:

-There are too many variables affecting the finish, like time, wear, application consistency, etc., so do it right and refinish everything if you're picky about this.
+There are too many variables affecting the finish, such as time, wear, and application consistency, so do it right and refinish everything if you're particular about this.

 If any of the boards are too severely damaged, replacing them via lace-in is your best option.